StenElling/ADA/Project ADA/README.md

 # Research questions
 1) Where do people move from/to or within the city of Zurich?
 2) Are there patterns in these movements and do the differ according to age, gender, civil status, nationality, income?
-3) Are moving patterns correlated to the number of school, availability of public transport, supermarkets etc?
+3) Are moving patterns correlated to the availability of local amenities like the number of schools, access to public transport, supermarkets etc?
 4) Do these patterns change over the years, in particular did the financial crisis have a noticeable impact?
 5) How can our results be used for city planning?